-OneNote teaches you how you can use the Office application for creating, editing, and saving notes.
-In addition to this, the note keeper can be used for inserting almost every type of content including table, picture, link, file printout, video clip, audio recording and more.
+OneNote is an Office application for creating, editing and saving notes.
+In addition to this, the note keeper can be used for inserting almost every type of content including table, picture, link, file printout, video clip, audio recording, and more.

-You can choose to copy the text from the printout and insert it as plain text in OneNote.
+You can choose to copy the text from the printout and insert it as plain text in OneNote desktop software.
 To extract text from a single picture you’ve added into OneNote, right-click the picture, and click Copy Text from Picture.

 Click where you’d like to paste the copied text, and then press Ctrl+V.

 To extract text from the images of a multiple-page file printout (PDF) file, simply open your pdf file, right-click the mouse button and select the ‘Print’ option.